caribouflex/pirate/README.md

 This application is responsive and will be well display on a mobile screen.
 When accessing the comments, they will be displayed on top of the article.

+## Dependencies

+This application is using :
+- React
+- Redux
+- Redux-Saga
+- Material UI (For a few components)
+- Styled-components

+For testing :
+- Enzyme

 ## Running the application

 ### **1- Install the dependencies:**